 - 1. Only one person speaks at a time. - 2.
 A speaker must be recognized before speaking. - 3.
-All comments are made through the chair. - Comments are confined to the current issue. - 5.
+All comments are made through the chair. - 4.
+Comments are confined to the current issue. - 5.
 Discussion should alternate between Pro and Con. - 6.
 No reading of lengthy papers. - 7.
 No cross conversations; no interruptions. - 8.
 No verbal attacks of other members. - 9.
 If proper decorum cannot be maintained call a recess. - 10.
-The bylaws or the parliamentary authority specify the debate time limits. - 11.
-Decisions are null and void in the absence of a quorum. - 12.
+Enforce the debate time limits (bylaws or the parliamentary authority). - 11.
+Decisions are null and void in the absence of a quorum or proper posting. - 12.
 The vote required to adopt a motion should always be very clear majority or 2/3. - 13.
 All decisions are binding on all members regardless of how a member voted. - 14.
 All rules must be respected and obeyed who can move, debate, vote.